Sijder/xanzas_lotd/README.md

 - [SkyrimSE Re-Engaged ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1089)
 - [NVT](https://www.nexusmods.com/skyrimspecialedition/mods/11203)

 Once you found a preset you like.
-Download it and extract the enbseries folder, enbseries.ini and enblocal.ini to your Skyrim Special Edition directory
+Download it and extract the enbseries folder, enbseries.ini and enblocal.ini to your Skyrim Special Edition directory.

+**Note : Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders**

 ## Updating